trustedsec/SysmonCommunityGuide/process-events.md

 * UAC (User Access Control) is enabled.

-These sessions will be linked by a Linked Login ID in Successful Logon Event ID 4624, making the login of this event important.
+These sessions will be linked by a Linked Login ID in Successful Logon Event ID 4624, making the logging of this event important.

 The ProcessGUID depending on the event and where in the process tree it is, it will also be known by other names by its relation to the action